 Concentus Musicus im Konzert mit Harnoncourt im Musikverein am 22.2.1988

 … beim Concerto Es Dur (Doppelkonzert von G. F. Telemann) über die stupende Meisterschaft der beiden Musiker mit den Naturhornen … PRESSE Wien, 23.2.1988

 … of the Concerto in E flat major (double concerto by G. F. Telemann) and the stupendous mastery of the musicians with the natural horns … PRESS Vienna, 23.2.1988

 Someone forgot to put our names (Andrew Joy and Charles Putnam) into the program notes.

-Securing this recording opportunity also required pushing hard, hearing six “no’s” before the “yes”.
+Securing this recording opportunity also required pushing hard, hearing six “no’s” before the “yes” came.
 It also got off to a rocky start.
-When the producer suggested Johannes Goritzki should do the conducting I was happy to pay him back a little for all of the selfless support he had given me.
+When the producer suggested Johannes Goritzki should do the conducting I was happy to be able to pay Johannes back a little for all of the generous support and coaching he had given me.
 Here I was also tasked with creating the program notes.
 It lead to some interesting reading in 19th century music journals.
 We recorded this CD in six days and I was exhausted when we finished on the Saturday.
 The first critic that I read after the CD was released tore it to pieces.